• Skip to main content

 Tips

 • The original recipe suggests paccheri pasta or pappardelle.
-When I’ve made it previously I’ve used paccheri pasta, although it’s not the easiest pasta to find in our local supermarket.
-Most recently I filled conchiglioni (large pasta shells) – I’ve added the extra instructions at step 4 below if you fancy trying it like this.
+When I’ve made it previously I’ve used paccheri pasta, although it's not the easiest pasta to find in our local supermarket.
+Rigatoni and penne pasta also work well.

 • The recipe is easily halved if you want to make less sauce…remember to reduce the amount of pasta you cook too.
 However, the sauce can be frozen, so if you do make the full amount and have leftovers, it won’t go to waste!